 |Bio and Links|

-My count is unbalanced because I maintain many memorials for contributors no longer on Find a Grave.
+My count is unbalanced because I maintain many memorials for several contributors that are no longer on Find a Grave.

-I put a great deal of time into creating many of these memorials and adding the gravestone pictures and historical information to them from Park Cemetery.
+I put a great deal of time into creating my own memorials and adding the gravestone pictures and historical information to them from Park Cemetery.
 Many of them are early day pioneer citizens and the listings are becoming a good reference base for the history of the residents of Carthage, Jasper county, Missouri.

 Please do not use chalk, flour, chemicals etc when taking your grave photos.

 Find a Grave Guidelines may be accessed by clicking here

 "The country newspaper is truly a family record.
 It proclaims your marriage, it announces the birth of your children, it gives the obituary notice of a loved one of your family.
 It not only gives your family record, but the family record of your neighbors.
 Many do not realize the benefit their home paper is to them."